Watch Dr. Jem Spectar's 2021 Commencement Address

 The university has also made significant strides in raising funds from public and private sources.
-The most recent $2 million grant for chemical engineering came on the heels of $10 million for the Murtha Center and a $4 million grant for nursing.
-Private gifts from alumni, community supporters and philanthropists like Robert Smith have added millions of dollars to the endowment which has grown from about $16 million in 2007 to approximately $40 million.
-The Campus is now in the quiet phase of its “Campaign for the Next Century”, and has accumulated several substantial gifts and pledges to that end.
+The most recent $2 million grant for chemical engineering building came on the heels of $10 million for the Murtha Center and a $4 million grant for nursing.
+Private gifts from alumni, community supporters and philanthropists like Robert Smith have added millions of dollars to the endowment which has grown from about $16 million in 2007 to over $50 million.
+The Campus is now in the quiet phase of its "Plan for the Century" that will guide the Campus until the 100th anniversary in 2027.

 Previously, he served as Provost/Vice President for Academic Affairs and Professor at Western Oregon University, Associate Provost and Professor at the University of Scranton, Director of Studies and Lecturer at Princeton University, and Assistant Dean and Associate Professor of Law at the University of La Verne College of Law.
 He holds a BA in international studies from the University of La Verne; an MA from the George Washington University; an MBA from Frostburg State University; a JD from the University of Maryland School Of Law; and an MA in politics and a PhD in political science from the Claremont Graduate University.
 His scholarship on pressing justice and human security dilemmas in global society has been published in several international law journals.

-He currently serves on University of Pittsburgh’s Institute of Politics Board of Fellows and has served on several boards including the American Conference of Academic Deans (ACAD), the Association of International Educators (NAFSA), the Johnstown Educational Foundation, the Committee on International Education of the American Association of State Colleges and Universities, and the Johnstown Area Regional Industries (JARI).
+He currently serves on University of Pittsburgh’s Institute of Politics Board of Fellows and has served on several boards including the American Conference of Academic Deans, the Association of International Educators, the Johnstown Educational Foundation, the Committee on International Education of the American Association of State Colleges and Universities, and the Johnstown Area Regional Industries.

 Initiatives & Programs

 - Embrace and Enjoy Your World